PooriaKB/PooriaKB/README.md

 <h3>😊I'm Pooria Kordbacheh</h3>

-<p>🥸Born in 2000.
-I'm currently a bachelor software engineering student in IAU South Tehran Branch Faculty of Engineering and a junior back-end developer</p>
+<p>A motivated Computer Engineering student specializing in back-end development, with hands-on experience in ASP.NET Core, RESTful APIs, and relational databases (MySQL/SQL Server).
+Eager to contribute technical skills and collaborate with a dynamic team to build scalable solutions while advancing expertise in back-end development.</p>

-<p>😁Here I will share my journey of learning software & web development with some projects that I have done for learning techs</p>
+<p>Born in 2000 </p>

-<p>😍Love learning new techs & creating apps</p>
+<p>Currently a student in IAU South Tehran Branch Faculty of Engineering, Studying Software Engineering</p>
 </br>
 <hr>